mburbea/koar-item-editor/README.md

 * Modifying the auto-save, tutorial save, quick save or the end of game save are NOT supported (and may never be).
 These 4 saves are slightly different formats and if any of these files are corrupted the game can get stuck in an infinite loop.
 Even deleting the files will still cause an infinite loop.

 ### Features
+* Now with support for the Nintendo Switch console release.
 * The inventory view displays and allows modifying items currently in your inventory.
 It is broken up into equipment categories, and allows user sorting by different columns.
   - Level, which is a hidden stat that controls level and stat requirements for an item and the damage amount for weapons
   - Gems socketed in the item.
 (Immutable)